 Following the Prime Minister’s announcement on Thursday 28 May, restrictions from Monday 1 June will be eased further in England.
 Therefore, the advice detailed below is applicable to ENGLAND only.

 Advice for horse owners in Scotland, Wales, Northern Ireland and the Republic of Ireland is available here.

-This advice and information is to support horse owners and those who care for horses during the Covid-19 outbreak.
-The BHS has received many questions from concerned owners who are understandably very worried as the Government implemented further restrictions at 20.30 Monday 23 March, to help combat the pandemic.
+This advice and information is to help support horse owners and those who care for horses during the Covid-19 outbreak.

 Please note, while the guidance is current at the point of publication, it may quickly be superseded following further government updates, or changes to the situation.

 Follow the NHS & Government advice